Omarosa Tells NPR She Heard Trump 'N-Word Tape,' Contradicting Her Own Tell-All Book

 "Hearing it changed everything for me," former White House aide Omarosa Manigault Newman told NPR on Friday.

-Manigault Newman was referring to what she calls the "N-word tape" — a long-rumored but never surfaced tape of Donald Trump on the set of the Apprentice allegedly using the racial slur.
+Manigault Newman was referring to what she calls the "N-word tape" — a long-rumored but never surfaced tape of Donald Trump on the set of The Apprentice allegedly using the racial slur.
 In her interview with NPR's Rachel Martin, Manigault Newman claims to have heard the tape and heard Trump using that slur on the tape.

-But that's not what it says in her tell-all book Unhinged, due out on Tuesday.
+But that's not what it says in her tell-all book, Unhinged, due out on Tuesday.

-When asked about the discrepancy by Martin in the interview, Manigault Newman insisted Martin must not have read the book (she had) and pointed to a section at the very end of it.
+When asked by Martin about the discrepancy during the interview, Manigault Newman insisted Martin must not have read the book (she had) and pointed to a section at the very end of it.

 But in that section, Manigault Newman doesn't actually describe hearing the tape.
 She writes of calling one of her "sources" who had a lead on the "N-word tape."